 To customers who value an exceptional experience.

-Who don’t only show up when there is a fire sale.
+To customers who don’t only show up when there is a fire sale.

 Market to cheapskates and they’ll find ways to give the minimum from their wallet to get the maximum from your bottom line.